evisdrenova/kita/README.md

 We store each filename/path as a series of these 3‑char tokens in the files_fts table.
 When the user searches for, e.g., "exa", that becomes an FTS search for the exa token—matching anywhere that has those three characters consecutively.

-## Roadmap / Issues

-// i might be able to use the sysinfo crate to replace all of the libproc functions - investigate further

-// optimize the app list rendering it's a little slow - coudl use virtualization for the table or somethign else

-// write init script to download qdrant binary on startup since it's not being shipped to git

 // Fast, local Emebdding creation and RAG

 1. Parse files (txt, pdf, etc. ), normalize, then chunk large files to convert into a normalized internal representation